surzycki/picobox/README.md

 Docker development environment for humans.
 So thin (1×10−12 m) you can barley feel it.

-Don't want to learn a whole -bunch --of -commands_with_flags/just -to run_rails?
+Don't want to learn a whole -bunch --of -commands_with_flags/just -to run_rails || other_things?

-Start picobox and continue with the way you have always done things, just now isolated inside a container
+Start picobox and continue with the way you have always done things, except now, isolated inside containers

-Caution, there be dragons...
+*Early release, caution, there be dragons...*

 ## Installation CLI